-The first of these genres, Perushim & Hidushim, continued the work of interpreting the earlier talmudic literature.
-Perhaps the most famous example of this is R. Aha’s Sefer ha-She’iltot (Book of Questions), an eighth-century collection of halakhic interpretations arranged in the order of the weekly Torah portions.
+The first of these genres, Perushim & Hidushim, continued the work of interpreting the earlier Talmudic literature.
+Perhaps the most famous example of this is R. Aha’s Sefer ha-She’iltot (Book of Questions), an eighth-century collection of halachic interpretations arranged in the order of the weekly Torah portions.

 By the time of the Geonim, halachic literature had become so prolific and complex that many rabbis found it increasingly difficult to master all the necessary material.
 In response, the first attempts were made to codify, or at least organize, the growing body of halacha into a more convenient form.

 The earliest example of this was Yehudai ben Nahman’s Halachot Pesukot (Decided Laws), which was organized both by topic (e.g. holiday laws, contracts, etc.) and by talmudic tractate.
 In addition, Yehudai ben Nahman innovated the notion that he would include only laws that were still operative in his day, omitting laws connected to the Jerusalem Temple that had been destroyed by the Romans in 70 CE.
 Nearly a century later, Halachot Gedolot (The Great Laws) was published, attributed by many to R. Simeon Kayyara of Basra, which was arranged by the order of the Talmud but also summarized talmudic passages and offered halachic decisions on a wider range of topics than had been covered by Halachot Pesukot.